whaleclub/api/source/index.html.md

 `GET https://api.whaleclub.co/v1/positions`

 Use this endpoint to request a list of pending, active, or closed positions.
-It's strongly recommended that you maintain your own list of positions and use the /price endpoint to keep it updated instead of polling this endpoint to track the state of your positions.
+It's strongly recommended that you maintain your own list of positions and use the [Price](#price) endpoint to keep it updated instead of polling this endpoint to track the state of your positions.

 Positions returned are sorted by `created_at` for pending positions, `entered_at` for active positions, and `closed_at` for closed positions.